defaultxr/fluxus-mode/README.md

 Forked and heavily modified from https://github.com/lesbroot/fluxus-framework

+Right now, the code you're writing doesn't show up in the Fluxus window, so the Fluxus sketchpad is disabled.
+I'll fix this eventually.

 Please don't hesitate to offer suggestions or let me know about any issues!

 Installation